 Let Visitors Tell Their Stories

 It’s important to listen to visitors who come on your tours, both at the beginning and end of their experience.
-Consider asking them how a special animal has impacted their life, or even just why they decided to come visit at the beginning of your tour.
-This can help tour guides understand and tailor their content to those attending while creating an inroad of dialogue.
+Consider asking them why they decided to come visit at the beginning of your tour or how a special animal impacted their life at the end.
+This can help tour guides understand and tailor their content to those attending while fostering ongoing dialogue.

 A Call To Action

-In addition, it can be valuable to briefly bring up the costs involved in running an animal sanctuary, and keep a donation box available, usually placed at the beginning or end of a tour.
-While you shouldn’t pressure anyone into donating, you never know who might be in a tour that might be willing to contribute!
+In addition, it can be valuable to briefly bring up the costs involved in running an animal sanctuary, and keep a donation box available either at the beginning or end of a tour.
+While you shouldn’t pressure anyone to donate, you never know who might be willing to contribute!

-At the end of the tour, consider implementing a short tour survey and requesting that your visitors fill it out.
-This way, you can capture just how much your tour has been impacting guests and who your guests are.
-More importantly, you can use this information to review and adjust your tours as necessary to better connect with visitors.
+At the end of the tour, consider offering a short tour survey that your visitors can fill it out.
+This allows you to capture the types of visitors you’re attracting and measure your tour’s impact.
+More importantly, you can use this information to review and adjust your tours as necessary.
 You can also use success stories and positive feedback from your tour surveys as a valuable fundraising tool.